theodorecharles/photography-website/README.md

 ```

 3. **Open your browser:**
-Navigate to `http://localhost:3000` and follow the **Setup Wizard**! 🚀

-The wizard will guide you through:
+Navigate to `http://localhost:3000` - the setup wizard will guide you through initial configuration.
-- Site name and branding
-- Admin account creation (password-based - no OAuth required)
-- Color customization
-- Optional Google OAuth setup (if you want OAuth login)
-- Automatic database and directory creation

 ---